 “Is that what you use them for?”
 Chantal asked.
 “Protecting people from the transition storms?”

 Maya nodded.
-“I can’t stop them, but I can weaken them a bit or cause enough of a shower to keep the crops from frying in a draught.
-It’s what people with my type of talent are trained to do.
+“I can’t stop them.
+Alone, I can only cause minor changes in temperature, humidity, and electrical charge within a radius of a few hundred meters.
+I can alter the conditions enough to ensure the storms are weaker than they would have been otherwise or induce enough of a shower to keep the crops from frying in a drought.
+It’s what people with my talent are trained to do.
 It’s the same with the other groups, especially the water keepers and thermals.
 Otherwise, it’s unlikely we Terrans would have lasted so long on Yekara.”

 “Did Ralic keep you from learning anything of our history?”
 Maya asked.